Andrea Appiani the Younger

 Andrea Appiani, "the younger" (1817–1865) who was the great-nephew of the painter of the same name, was born in 1817.
-He studied at Rome under Minardi and Francesco Hayez, and became a good historical painter.
+He studied in Rome under Minardi and Francesco Hayez, and became a good historical painter.
 He was employed by the King of Italy, the Emperor of Austria, and other personages of celebrity.
-Of his works may be mentioned Petrarch and Laura (1852); Laban and Jacob, and La povera Maria (1859).
+Among his works may be mentioned Petrarch and Laura (1852); Laban and Jacob, and La povera Maria (1859).
 He died in 1865.